mohayax/interview_task/README.md

 - User authentication
 - Blog posts with title, body, cover photo (uploaded to google cloud bucket), author, and likes
 - Comments on blog posts
-- PostgreSQL database (Dockerized for local dev)
+- PostgreSQL database (Dockerized for local development)
 - Ready for deployment on **Render** with GitHub Actions CI/CD

 ---